double-a-chain-cloud/double-a-chain-docs/source/bridge.md

 Source Chain: The source chain where the Token is located (e.g. Ethereum)
-Src_Token: Token on the source chain, possibly a contract, or a native Token Locked address or contract: the address used to lock the Token AAC： Token on Double-A Chain
+Src_Token: Token on the source chain, possibly a contract, or a native Token Locked address or contract: the address used to lock the Token
+AAC: Token on Double-A Chain
 ### Initial Preparation
 1. Deploy the lock address or contract on the source chain Src_Lock_Addr
-2. Deploy Token on Double-A Chain： AAC
+2. Deploy Token on Double-A Chain: AAC
-3. Deploy a lock address or contract on Double-A Chain Double-A Chain Lock_Addr If you need multiple sign contracts, you can refer to [gnosis/MultiSigWallet](https://github.com/gnosis/MultiSigWallet)。 If you need contracts with mint/to burn, you can refer to [OpenZeppelin/openzeppelin-contracts](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/)。
+3. Deploy a lock address or contract on Double-A Chain Double-A Chain Lock_Addr If you need multiple sign contracts, you can refer to [gnosis/MultiSigWallet](https://github.com/gnosis/MultiSigWallet).
+   If you need contracts with mint/to burn, you can refer to [OpenZeppelin/openzeppelin-contracts](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/).
    The project needs to publicize the above information and invite the community to supervise it.
 The project also needs to monitor the total coins on both chains.
 #### Source Chain-> Double-A Chain
 1. Source chain locking Src_Token